LincolnUehara/uDMAonTM4C123/README.md

 * To clean the directory, type "make clean".
 * To flash onto device, type "make flash".
 * To see elf file properties, type "make readelf".

-### License and Manifest

-This project is licensed under the BSD License.
-See [LICENSE](https://github.com/LincolnUehara/uDMAonTM4C123/blob/master/LICENSE) file for more details.

 ### Author